 Cost: Varies by program

-As soon as you are accepted into your educational program, you’ll have a much better sense of what to expect in regards to tuition and course materials.
+As soon as you are accepted into your educational program, you’ll have a much better sense of what to expect in regard to tuition and course materials.

-By choosing a program with a shorter length, you’ll significantly reduce your spend on tuition.
+By choosing a program with a shorter length, you’ll significantly reduce your spending on tuition.

 Cost: From $560 AUD

 In order to study in Australia as an international student, you’ll need to obtain a student visa only after you’ve been accepted into a program.
 Pricing will depend upon the program you enrol in and potentially your home country.